benf2004/Obsidian-publish-test/Markdown Demo.md

 ---
 Generated with ChatGPT

-Certainly!
 Below is a comprehensive demonstration of Markdown formatting, including headers of different sizes, LaTeX math wrapped in dollar signs, tables, code blocks, and more.
 # Markdown Demo

 ## Headers